 - Your buyers research solutions through ChatGPT, Perplexity, or Gemini

-- You want to capture 67% of B2B buyers who start research with AI
+- You want to capture 67% of B2B buyers who start research with AI, according to Gartner’s 2024 report

 - You have comprehensive expertise but lack the backlink profile for Google